ReviewMyContract.aiReview My Contract

 Severance payments have tax implications that many employees do not fully understand until they receive their W-2.
 Understanding the tax treatment before signing allows you to structure the payment in a tax-optimal way and avoid surprises at filing time.

 Lump Sum vs. Installment Payments: Tax Considerations.
 Receiving severance in a lump sum concentrates all income in a single tax year, potentially pushing you into a higher marginal bracket.
 Receiving payments over multiple years — if staggered across a tax year boundary — can spread income across two tax years and reduce marginal rate exposure.
 For example, a $120,000 severance paid partly in December of year one and partly in January of year two may be more tax-efficient than a single December payment.
+However, installment payments carry risk: if the agreement allows the employer to stop payments upon re-employment or breach of provisions, you may not receive the full amount.

 What to Do